 If you believe that you have been dismissed or subjected to a detriment because you are a whistleblower our whistleblowing lawyers can

 We know that money will be tight if you have lost your job because of whistleblowing.
-We assess whether we might be able to offer a no win no fee agreement to bring an Employment Tribunal claim or identify whether you can use existing legal expenses insurance to pay your legal fees.
+We assess whether we might be able to offer a Damages Based Agreement (where you pay us a percentage of the compensation you receive) to bring an Employment Tribunal claim or identify whether you can use existing legal expenses insurance to pay your legal fees.
 In other cases, we will fix fees where possible so that you can be certain how much you will spend.

 Our employment lawyers are based in our London office but can also see you at our Watford Office.